The Atiyah-Patodi-Singer index theorem for Dirac operators over C*-algebras: The odd index theorem

 \begin{theorem} In $H^{\ideal_{\infty}}_*(\Ai)$ it holds that

 \end{theorem}

 In \cite{mp2} a different normalization of the odd Chern character has been used, leading to a factor $(2 \pi i)^{-(n+1)/2}$ in front of the integral.

-\begin{proof} The idea of the proof is as in \cite{mp2}, namely to reduce the odd index theorem to the even index theorem via suspension.
+\begin{proof} The idea of the proof is as in \cite{mp2}, namely to reduce the odd index problem to the even index problem via suspension.
+A different proof, which should also work here, has been given in \cite[Theorem 2.2.18]{bu}.

 There are two main steps: a suspension formula for index classes \cite[Prop.
 8]{mp2} and a suspension formula for $\eta$-forms \cite[Lemma 6]{mp2}.
 Probably the proof of the suspension formulas given in \cite{mp2} works also in the present context.
-Here we derive them from the more general product formulas for Atiyah-Patodi-Singer index classes (see \cite{waprod}) and $\eta$-forms (see \S \ref{prodeta}) respectively.
+Here we derive them from the more general product formulas for Atiyah--Patodi--Singer index classes (see \cite{waprod}) and $\eta$-forms (see \S \ref{prodeta}), respectively.

 On $M\times S^1$ we define the $C(S^1,\A)$-vector bundle

 Let $\Gamma_1=\left( \right)$, $\Gamma_2=\left( \right)$ act on it.

 The Dirac operator is odd with respect to the grading $\Gamma_{M \times S^1}=-i\Gamma_1\Gamma_2$.